 Below are some updated 2023 car accident statistics for Maryland and the United States.
 While some statistics are current for 2023, others are from 2021 which is the most recent year with complete data available.
-Elsewhere, we provide the settlement value of car and truck accident claims in Maryland and drunk driving statistics and texting accident statistics.
+Elsewhere, we provide the settlement value of car and truck accident claims in Maryland drunk driving statistics, and texting accident statistics.

 The following car accident statistics are offered just to give a context of the scope of the problem and to highlight some of the points we have been making: